 Recalling memories without the intensity of emotions is what we call an objective memory.
 It’s there, and we’re pretty neutral about it.
-We accept it and are still able to focus on other things.
+We accept it and are focused elsewhere in life.

 Psychological memories can be both draining and distracting.
 Imagine how much energy goes into dealing with memories that you just can’t get out of your mind, sometimes years later.
 Or memories that are triggered and pop up, unwanted, at random times all day long.

 When you are struggling with phantoms from the past like this, you cannot live fully in the present.
 In EMDR, we process these psychological memories in a way that transforms them into a proper objective memory.
-Many clients report that after EMDR treatment, the traumatic memory doesn’t seem personal anymore—as if it’s gone from being about them to being something they read about in a news feed.
+Clients have said that, afterwards, the traumatic memory doesn’t seem personal any more—as if it’s gone from being about them to being something they read about in a news feed.

-This shift in perspective will allow you to stop identifying with your memories and discover who you really are.
+This shift allows them to stop identifying with those memories and discover who they really are.